astriaorg/docs/docs/dev-cluster/4-run-multiple-rollups-locally.md

 As before, this command will deploy test transaction data to your new rollup.
 You can also go back to your original terminal window for the test data deployment on the default rollup and rerun the `just generate-transactions` command.
 If you switch back and forth between the default block explorer window and your new rollup window, you will see transactions showing up on each rollup independently!

-The only limitations to running numerous rollups are the following:
- - Can your hardware handle it
- - There are no rollup name and network id clashes

 To navigate to the new Block Explorer and Faucet from the additional rollup, take the rollup name that you used and replace `<rollup_name>` in the urls